c2d7fa/jonasforth/README.md

 compiled subroutine.
 This codeword is a pointer to the intrepreter to run the given function.
 In order to run such functions, we actually need two jumps when
-executing: In order to execute a word, we jump to the address at the location pointed to by the address in ESI.
+executing: In order to execute a word, we jump to the address at the location pointed to by the address in RSI.

 ## Definitions

 What does the codeword of a Forth word contain?
-It needs to save the old value of ESI (so that we can resume execution of whatever outer definition we are executing at the time) and set the new version of ESI to point to the first word in the inner definition.
+It needs to save the old value of RSI (so that we can resume execution of whatever outer definition we are executing at the time) and set the new version of RSI to point to the first word in the inner definition.

-The stack where the values of ESI are stored is called the "return stack".
-We will use EBP for the return stack.
+The stack where the values of RSI are stored is called the "return stack".
+We will use RBP for the return stack.

-As mentioned, whenever we finish executing a Forth word, we will need to continue execution in the manner described in the previous section.
-When the word being executed is itself written in Forth, we need to pop the old value of ESI that we saved at the beginning of the definition before doing this.
+Whenever we finish executing a Forth word, we will need to continue execution somewhere else.
+When the word being executed is itself written in Forth, we need to pop the old value of RSI that we saved at the beginning of the definition before doing this.

 Thus, the actual data for a word in a dictionary will look something like this: